aws-samples/multiple-account-cdk-cicd-pipeline/README.md

    cdk deploy CdkPipelineStack
    ```

-2. Navigate to CodePipeline in Console and cancel the intial build.
+2. Navigate to CodePipeline in Console and cancel the initial build.
 3. Set Env Vars in the Build step of the pipeline as below.

     ![edit_env](./images/edit_env.png)